google/fonts/ProjectChecklist.md

 #### Name Your Project

 Aim for short, snappy, memorable name that is easy to pronounce in English.
-Long names can be harder for people to remember and type correctly, and problematic for software with name length limitations
+Long names can be harder for people to remember and type correctly, and problematic for software with name length limitations.

+You may include stylistic of genre names in the family name.
+There are already families such as "Family Cursive" or "Family Sans" or "Family Mono," and other scripts also have visual genre names that do not refer to a particular language or set of unicode characters, like "Family Nastaliq" or "Family Kufi" or "Family Naskh" for Arabic genres.

 Do not use a name already used by another published font project. [namecheck.fontdata.com](http://namecheck.fontdata.com) is a handy tool to assist such checks, along with a general web search for `name + font`